Compare these machines to find the best sewing machine for beginners. These are all great sewing machines for starting out!

-When you are making clothes the most important stitches you need are a straight stitch and a zigzag stitch.
+When you are making clothes or costumes the most important stitches you need are a straight stitch and a zigzag stitch.
 All the other fancier stitches are great to have, but they are not essential.
 If you are learning how to sew, you can start with sewing 101 for beginners!

 Where to buy a beginner sewing machine

 There are lots of places to find good Sewing Machine for Beginners.
 If you are okay with buying used I would check thrift stores, yard sales, and facebook marketplace.
 The machine might need a tune up, but vintage machines usually work very well.